Courtesy of Moses Ideka

 So, the similarities with Avatar were unintentional?

 Moses Ideka: It was definitely a coincidence, but it’s funny because I really love Avatar.
 I watched it as a kid, and now I’ll do a yearly rewatch.
 I love King Bumi, he’s lit.
 He’s just one of those people who fell into power but doesn’t care.
-But, the triskelion [symbol] in the cover is what me and my friend Koko call Troave-pilled.
-Anything that represents growth, like the ouroboros, is my main metric.
-I want to remain open-minded and always have room for growth in my life.
+But, the triskelion [symbol] in the cover is what me and my friend Koko call Troave-pilled – anything archaiac and representative of the ‘old world’, almost like a tea stained map.
+I want to continue to travel and incorporate global influences within my work.

 Finally, who’s your dream collab?